salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # flags.ignore-conflicts.summary

-For orgs that use source tracking, deploy even if it will overwrite changes in the org.
+Ignore conflicts and deploy local files, even if they overwrite changes in the org.

 # flags.ignore-conflicts.description